krasCGQ/scripts/README.md

-# krasCGQ's Personal Scripts
+# Kud's Personal Scripts

-This small repository hosts personal scripts used on my PCs and build server.
-They'll always be updated when needed.
+This repository hosts personal scripts I often use on my PCs and server(s).
 If you feel any of these scripts suit your needs, feel free to use, star this repository and revisit whenever the scripts get updated.
-Adjustments to your directories _may be_ needed.
+Adjustments _might be_ required for some (if not most or all) scripts, however.

 In order to be able to use these scripts, please run these commands accordingly:

 ```
 # Some Bash scripts
-$ git submodule update --init # or clone this repository recursively
+$ git submodule update --init
+# or clone this repository recursively
+$ git clone --recursive git://github.com/krasCGQ/scripts

 # Python 3 scripts
 $ sudo pip3 install -r requirements.txt